Matt Maltese: Early life

 Matthew Jonathan Gordon Maltese was born on 6 October 1995 to Canadian parents; his father of Italian descent.
 Maltese was raised in Reading, England.
 He attended the Henley College, pursuing A Levels in Music, Maths, English and Economics.
 According to an interview with Vice he started writing music at the age of 14.
 When he was a teenager Maltese began buying and selling vinyl and with the money he made, moved to Camden, London.

 Career

 2015–2017: SoundCloud and early singles

 Maltese released his first single, "Even If It's a Lie", on SoundCloud in 2015.
+There are also videos uploaded to YouTube with Matt playing early, unreleased songs.
 After the release of the single, Maltese signed with Café Bleu Recordings, a subdivision of Atlantic Records.
 In 2016, through Café Bleu Recordings, Maltese released his follow up EP, titled In a New Bed.
 The following year in 2017 Maltese released a single titled "As the World Caves In", the premise of which he stated was about the idea of then-UK Prime Minister Theresa May and then-U.S. President Donald Trump deciding to spend a night of romance together before triggering atomic warfare.
 The single saw a resurgence on TikTok starting in May 2021 following a cover by singer Sarah Cothran.
 In January 2023, it was certified Silver in the UK by the British Phonographic Industry (BPI) for selling 200,000 equivalent units.